 Is it any good?

-George and Colm are different in more ways than their religious affiliations.
-George is a poet and unsure of himself.
-Colm is a confident salesman.
+This is a surprisingly heartwarming film.
+George and Colm are different in more ways than their religious affiliations; George is a poet and unsure of himself, Colm is a confident salesman.
 The fact that they can maintain a friendship in spite of their differences underscores what AN EVERLASTING PIECE is all about -- making peace.
 The movie exposes the human side of all involved in the Protestant-Catholic conflict.
 In one scene, Colm and George pull over on a country road to look at a map, and are confronted by a group of threatening IRA soldiers.
 When the balding IRA leader opens the trunk and finds the toupees, he confesses how his wife wants him to get one.